-UPDATE 1-Northern Trust to set up EU bank in Luxembourg ahead of Brexit
+UPDATE 2-Northern Trust to set up EU bank in Luxembourg ahead of Brexit

 LONDON, July 19 (Reuters) - Asset management company Northern Trust will set up a European Union banking base in Luxembourg following Britain's decision last year to leave the bloc, the body promoting the Grand Duchy as a financial centre said on Wednesday.

-The 100-year old Chicago-based bank services asset managers and has operations in London's Canary Wharf financial district.
+The 100-year old Chicago-based bank services asset managers has operations in London's Canary Wharf financial district.

 "Continental Europe is a strategic area of focus for Northern Trust and the creation of our EU banking presence in Luxembourg highlights our commitment to growing our business in the region," Teresa Parker, president of Northern Trust in Europe, said.